Rochelle Herman-Walrond and Serial Predator Jared Fogle, 2019.

 Serial predator Jared Fogle’s two-faced sculpture is appropriately impaled on a pike.
 Herman-Walrond's head is heroic in proportion and elevated above the viewer.
 Like many of those who have ousted serial predators, Herman-Wolrond was without a legal support network and endured death threats to complete her goal of ending Fogle's crime spree.

-Select the Reiter Symbols to match the crimes in the survey: Male predator, trafficking, male-to-male, male-to-female sexual assault.
+Male predator, trafficking, male-to-male, male-to-female sexual assault.